 Add the vanilla bean husk to 400 g whole milk.
 Set the caviar aside.

-Prepare an ice bath by filling a large bowl with cold water and several handfuls of ice cubes.
 Set a smaller bowl inside so that it floats on top but does not cause any liquid to spill out.
 Once you have confirmed that the smaller bowl fits properly, remove it from the ice bath and set both bowls aside.

 Pour 400 g whole milk (with the vanilla bean husk) into the pan with the sugar/SMP mixture, and whisk until the sugar/SMP have mostly dissolved.